A suite of fast, opinionated terminal tools written in Rust. Single static binaries. Shared TUI foundation. No runtime deps.

 diff rendering.
 Published as fe2o3-crust.

-Terminal image renderer supporting kitty, sixel, and w3m
+Terminal image renderer supporting kitty, sixel, w3m, and

-scroll, watchit, and nova.
+astro.
 Published as fe2o3-glow.

 Each tool ships multi-platform prebuilt binaries on every tagged